-[NOGRR216: Insert paragraph (iii) below with the following upon system implementation of NPRR1010:]
+[NOGRR216 and NOGRR229: Insert applicable portions of paragraph (iii) below upon system implementation of NPRR1002 for NOGRR216; or upon system implementation of NPRR995 for NOGRR229:]

-- (iii) Ensure that each of its ESRs suspends charging until the EEA is recalled, except under the following circumstances: - (A) The ESR has a current SCED Base Point Instruction, Load Frequency Control Dispatch Instruction, or manual Dispatch Instruction to charge the ESR; - (B) The ESR is actively providing Primary Frequency Response; or - (C) The ESR is co-located behind a Point of Interconnection (POI) with onsite generation that is incapable of exporting additional power to the ERCOT System, in which case the ESR may continue to charge as long as maximum output to the ERCOT System is maintained.
+- (iii) Ensure that each of its Energy Storage Resources (ESRs) and Settlement Only Energy Storage Systems (SOESSs) suspends charging until the EEA is recalled, except under the following circumstances: - (A) The ESR has a current SCED Base Point Instruction, Load Frequency Control Dispatch Instruction, or manual Dispatch Instruction to charge the ESR;

-- (2) ERCOT may declare an EEA Level 2 when the clock-minute average system frequency falls below 59.91 Hz for 15 consecutive minutes.
-ERCOT will declare an EEA Level 2 when PRC falls below 1,750 MW and is not projected to be recovered above 1,750 MW within 30 minutes without the use of the following actions that are prescribed for EEA Level 2: - (a) In addition to the measures associated with EEA Level 1, ERCOT shall take the following steps to maintain steady state system frequency at a minimum of 59.91 Hz and maintain PRC above 1,430 MW: - (i) Instruct TSPs and Distribution Service Providers (DSPs) or their agents to reduce Customer Load by using distribution voltage reduction measures, if deemed beneficial by the TSP, DSP or their agents; - (ii) Instruct TSPs and DSPs to implement any available Load management plans to reduce Customer Load; - (iii) Instruct QSEs to deploy available contracted ERS-10 Resources, undeployed ERS-30 and/or deploy RRS supplied from Load Resources (controlled by high-set under-frequency relays).
-ERCOT may deploy ERS-10, ERS-30 or RRS simultaneously or separately, and in any order.
-ERCOT shall issue such Dispatch Instructions in accordance with the deployment methodologies described in paragraphs (iv) and (v) below and, if deploying ERS-30, the methodologies described in paragraph (1)(a)(iv) above.
+- (B) The ESR or SOESS is actively providing Primary Frequency Response; or - (C) The ESR or SOESS is co-located behind a Point of Interconnection (POI) with onsite generation that is incapable of exporting additional power to the ERCOT System, in which case the ESR may continue to charge as long as maximum output to the ERCOT System is maintained. - (2) ERCOT may declare an EEA Level 2 when the clock-minute average system frequency falls below 59.91 Hz for 15 consecutive minutes.
+ERCOT will declare an EEA Level 2 when PRC falls below 1,750 MW and is not projected to be recovered above 1,750 MW within 30 minutes without the use of the following actions that are prescribed for EEA Level 2: - (a) In addition to the measures associated with EEA Level 1, ERCOT shall take the following steps to maintain steady state system frequency at a minimum of 59.91 Hz and maintain PRC above 1,430 MW: - (i) Instruct TSPs and Distribution Service Providers (DSPs) or their agents to reduce Customer Load by using existing, in-service distribution voltage reduction measures that have not already been implemented.
+A TSP, DSP or their agent shall implement these instructions if distribution voltage reduction measures are available and already installed.
+If the TSP, DSP, or their agent determines in their sole discretion that the distribution voltage reduction would adversely affect reliability, the voltage reduction measure may be reduced, modified, or otherwise changed from maximum performance to a level of exercise that has no negative impact to reliability. - (ii) Instruct TSPs and DSPs to implement any available Load management plans to reduce Customer Load; - (iii) Instruct QSEs to deploy RRS supplied from Load Resources (controlled by high-set under-frequency relays).
+ERCOT shall issue such Dispatch Instructions in accordance with the deployment methodologies described in paragraph (iv) below.